 With CountyCare you will not have any copays for your medical care or prescription drugs.
 This means that you should not get any bills for your CountyCare covered benefits or pre-authorized services.
-If you get a bill or statement by mistake, send it to the address below:
+If you get a bill or statement by mistake, do not pay the bill, send it to the address below:

-CountyCare Health Plan P.O.
+P.O.
 Box 21153 Eagan, MN 55121